rsy644/client_transactions/readme.md

 * A full list of all the transactions in the system is available from the 'Transactions' menu item in the left hand sidebar.
 These transactions can be deleted in turn.

+# Testing

 * There are some browser tests located in the folder ('/tests/Browser'), written with Laravel Dusk.
+To run the tests, use the command 'php artisan dusk' when inside of the laravel root directory.

-You may need to ensure that the chromedrivers are up to date first.
+* You may need to ensure that the chromedrivers are up to date first.
 To double check this, run 'php artisan dusk:chrome-driver --all'.

-Then to run the tests, use the command 'php artisan dusk' when inside of the laravel root directory.
+* If you are experiencing connection issues you might want to run the chrome driver first of all in a separate window by using the command './vendor/laravel/dusk/bin/chromedriver-win.exe" --verbose', and then in a different console run the command 'php artisan dusk'.